What is Common Cold?

 - Avoid Smoking – Cigarette smoke could raise the chances of susceptibility to colds and other infections.
 Avoid passive smoking as well.

-- Drink sufficient amount of water – Drink water, juice, clear broth, warm lemon water, chicken soup, and other warm fluids.
+- Drink a sufficient amount of water – Drink water, juice, clear broth, warm lemon water, chicken soup, and other warm fluids.
 These will help you to stay away from cold or flu.

 Myths About Common Cold